MicrosoftDocs/azure-docs/articles/web-application-firewall/shared/waf-azure-policy.md

 ### Require Premium Tier

-- **Azure Front Door profiles should use Premium tier that supports managed WAF rules and private link**:
+- **Azure Front Door profiles should use Premium tier that supports managed WAF rules and private link**: Mandates that all of your Azure Front Door profiles are on the premium tier instead of the standard tier.
+Azure Front Door Premium is optimized for security, and gives you access to the most up to date WAF rulesets and functionality.

 ### Enable All Rules